inBeat/inbeat-website/content/top-influencers/tiktok/skincare/_index.md

 ---
-title: Top 10 Skincare TikTok Influencers In 2023
+title: Top 10 Skincare TikTok Influencers In 2024
 description: >-
-  Find top skincare TikTok influencers in 2023.
-Most popular hashtags: #fyp #skincare #skincareroutine #aesthetic.
+  Find top skincare TikTok influencers in 2024.
+Most popular hashtags: #skincare #fyp #skincareroutine #aesthetic.
 platform: TikTok
-hits: 5339
+hits: 5283
-text_top: See the top-rated TikTok profiles on inBeat.
+text_top: Analyze the best TikTok accounts on inBeat.
-text_bottom: Our platform holds 5339 TikTok influencers like this for you to work with.
+text_bottom: Our database holds 5283 TikTok influencers like this for you to pitch.
 profiles:
   - username: "allthingscloseup"
     fullname: >-